vindennt/Skytrainer/README.md

 # Background

 Productivity tasks are linked to timers that block distracting apps using respective platform's blocklists (e.g. iOS Focus).
-Habit-forming is encouraged by interleaving gacha design, which also provides a tangible, visual form of progress to users.
+Habit-forming is encouraged by interleaving gacha design, and Station collections provides a tangible, visual form of progress to users.
 Rewards are in the form of character art and upgrade materials.
 Using Translink's Skytrains allowed demonstration of a highly-tailored graph traversal algorithm that could produce a Skytrain trip when given a trip duration.
 Using the Skytrain system also provides a sense of familiarity to users in Metro Vancouver.
-By querying gacha data from the SQL database, new gacha content and characters can be injected into the app without ever needing a single update on the user side.
+By querying gacha data from the SQL database, new gacha content and Stations can be injected into the app without a single update on the user side.
 Inspired by the productivity app "Forest," developed by SEEKRTECH CO.

 ### Notes